 Emergency contraception is any type of birth control used after unprotected intercourse or a known or suspected contraceptive failure (e.g. a broken condom) to attempt to prevent pregnancy.

-Commonly sold as Plan B One-Step and ella®, also knows as the morning after pill, these emergency contraceptives may reduce the chance of pregnancy.
-These medications work in several possible ways: Delaying ovulation, blocking sperm from joining with an egg, or preventing a fertilized egg from implanting – some may consider this a very early abortion.
+Commonly sold as Plan B One-Step and ella®, also known as the morning after pill, these emergency contraceptives may reduce the chance of pregnancy.
+These medications work in several possible ways: Delaying ovulation, blocking sperm from joining with an egg, or preventing a fertilized egg from implanting – considered a very early abortion.

 Emergency contraception does not prevent the spread of sexually transmitted infections (STIs), and there are potential risks and side effects to be considered.